Teachers United Directors

 Director of Organizing

-Hope Teague-Bowling is a National Board Certified Teacher at Lincoln High School in Tacoma.
-She teaches Sophomore English, AP Language and Composition, and Leadership.
-In her spare time, she volunteers in her community and advocates for education policies that put students first through her work as the Director of Organizing for Teachers United.
+Hope Teague-Bowling is a National Board Certified Teacher English Language Arts/AYA.
+She teaches Sophomore English, AP Language and Composition at Lincoln High School in Tacoma.
+In her 12th year, Hope serves on her Professional Development Leadership Team, is English Dept Co-Chair, and does a bunch of other (mostly unpaid) work.
+In her spare time, she volunteers in her community and advocates for education policies that put students first.
+She co-hosts the Interchangeable White Ladies Podcast and writes at hopeteague.com

 Director of Policy

 Entering her twelfth year of teaching, Sara Ketelsen is a National Board certified teacher who currently teaches CWU College in the HS AP Calculus & Pre-Calculus as well as Algebra 1 at Lincoln High School in Tacoma.
 Sara has actively sought connections with teacher preparation programs with area colleges serving on their Professional Educator Advisory Boards, as a guest lecture for math methods courses and in helping local Community Colleges to align with Core to College.